space-nuko/sd-model-manager/README.md

 ## Search Query Syntax

-When using a `query` parameter to search for models, you can use some special syntax to filter your results:
+When searching for models, you can use some special syntax to filter your results.

 ### Basic Searches

 An unqualified search term like `some text` will search for the text in the model's name or filepath.

 You can search by a fuzzy value with qualifiers like `id:123` or `name:"detailed lighting"`.